-We are pleased to announce the Jury that will select the Curator, and hereby a theme, for the Oslo Architecture Triennale in 2019.
-The Jury will initiate its work shortly after the deadline for applications for the Open Call for Curator, set to 18 October.
-The winner will be announced in December, 2017.
+The jury, which will select the Curator, and hereby a theme, for the Oslo Architecture Triennale in 2019, will start its work in Oslo in the middle of November.
+The deadline for applications for the Open Call for Curator, was set to 18 October, and the winner will be announced in December, 2017.

 The members of the Jury are: